StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Limitations

 \section{Limitations}

-Although promising for exposing domain-specific risks, our approach has limitations.
-We rely on relation-type–based queries rather than more complex recursive retrievals that could broaden entity coverage; we leave such extensions to future work.
-Automated rewriting may also miss adversarial creativity seen in real attacks.
-These limitations suggest opportunities for future improvement, such as broader human involvement and more flexible search mechanisms.
+Although promising for exposing domain-specific risks, our approach still has several limitations.
+We rely on relation-type–based queries rather than more complex recursive retrievals, which may limit entity coverage.
+Automated rewriting may also miss some of adversarial creativity seen in real attacks.
+These limitations should be considered when interpreting our results.